You are not the problem.

 Where I Come in

-I spent sixteen years as a TV journalist walking into rooms where I knew nothing about the topic and had to understand it fast enough to explain it clearly, on deadline, to a general audience.
+I spent sixteen years as a TV journalist.
+I would walk into rooms where I knew nothing about the topic and had to understand it fast enough to explain it clearly to a general audience within a matter of hours.

 After journalism I moved into executive leadership, serving as EVP of Marketing and Communications at Waterford.org.
 I led a 21-person team across brand, creative, PR, digital, and social media, directed a full organizational brand refresh, grew annual earned media placements from 40 to 704, and managed communications through regulatory and political scrutiny spanning 40+ states.